SmarterApp/TDS_Student/README.md

 ### Webapp
 The Webapp module contains the Student UI and REST APIs.

+### ResourceBundler
+The ResourceBundler module provides the classes to parse the xml files in Student's 'Scripts' folder which contains the configuration for loading java scripts in the pages in run time.When the jsf pages' custom tags are executed, the code behind invokes those classes to load appropriate java scripts and css files.

+### SpellCheck
+The SpellCheck module contains REST APIs related to dictionary and spell check for student tests with passages.
+It contains integration to the [Hunspell](http://hunspell.sourceforge.net) Engine for spell check.

 ## Setup
 In general, building the code and deploying the WAR file is a good first step.
 The Student application, however, has a number of other steps that need to be performed in order to fully setup the system.